temporalio/documentation/docs/application-development-guide.md

 You can have a name parameter to customize the Signal's name, otherwise it defaults to the unqualified method name.
 You can use `dynamic=True`, which means all other unhandled Signals fall through to this.

-If `dynamic=True` is present, you:
+If `dynamic=True` is present in your Signal, you can't have a `name` argument.

-- cannot have name arguments.
-- method parameters must be self.
+Your method parameters must be `self`, a string signal name, and a `*args` variable argument parameter.
-- a string Signal name.
-- and a `*arg vararg `parameter.

 Non-dynamic methods can only have positional arguments.
-Temporal suggests to take a single argument that is an object or dataclass of fields that can be added to as needed.
+Temporal suggests taking a single argument that is an object or data class of fields that can be added to as needed.

 Return values are ignored